mwangi-george/Statistical-Analysis/screening-prep.md

 InSupply Health is an East African health advisory firm company that designs people-centered, scalable and sustainable supply chain solutions.
-It focuses on optimizing data visibility and use, workforce development, and continuous performaance improvement.
+It focuses on optimizing data visibility and use, workforce development, and continuous performance improvement.
 It aims to transition short term supply chain fixes into sustainable solutions that transcend specific projects or funding streams.
 Additionally, the company helps local and regional supply chain actors improve the